dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 mysteries of life and it's origins, religions are the accumulation of stories, which impart wisdom and a method for living life.

-### Aristotelian Ethics
+## Aristotelian Ethics

-Also, this article isn't meant to be a consummate dissertation on the topics contained herein.  these ideas aren't really "pure" and really need to be distilled if a system based on these ideas were to be pure.
+Also, this article isn't meant to be a consummate dissertation on the topics contained herein.
+These ideas aren't really "pure" and need to be distilled if a system based on these ideas were to be pure.
 That is, many of these facets overlap and I don't believe this is the ideal way to structure this content.
+Some may be missing and others could be reorganized into more fitting facets.
 Perhaps if I didn't miss out on a college education (and the college experience) then I'd be capable of doing this justice.
 Two other systems which are much more complete include Benjamin Franklin's system of 13 virtues found in his autobiography, which is frustratingly incomplete.

 Aristotle's Ethics includes a system of virtues, which is highly regarded.
 It's lasted over 2,000 years, so someone thought it was